adamfeuer/ADS129x-tools/README.md

 * BASE64 – RDATA/RDATAC commands will encode data in base64.
 * TEXT – communication protocol switches to text.
 See the Communication Protocol section.
 * JSONLINES – communication protocol switches from text to [JSONLines](http://jsonlines.org/).
 This is a text-oriented serialization format with libraries in many languages.
 See the Communication Protocol section.
+* MESSAGEPACK – communication protocol switches from text to [MessagePack](https://msgpack.org).
+This is a concise binary serialization format with libraries in many languages.
+See the Communication Protocol section.
+* SYNC – Only available in JSON Lines mode or MessagePack mode.
+Returns a synchronization message that can be used to resynchronize message framing after errors.
-* HEX – RDATA commands will encode data in hex.
+* HEX – RDATA commands will encode data in hexidecimal format.
 * HELP – prints a list of available commands.